influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 ## Install the InfluxDB OSS Monitoring template

-The InfluxDB OSS Monitoring template includes a Telegraf configuration and a dashboard, making it easy to set up and monitor OSS.
+The InfluxDB OSS Monitoring template includes a Telegraf configuration that sends InfluxDB OSS metrics to an InfluxDB endpoint and a dashboard that visualizes the metrics.

 1. [Log into your InfluxDB Cloud account](https://cloud2.influxdata.com/), go to **Settings > Templates**, and enter the following template URL: